Term and holiday dates 2022/23

 Meal times

 Children are required to bring a packed lunch if they are staying until 12:30 or for the full day.
-We will provide a healthy snack in the morning, mid afternoon and at 4pm.
+We will provide healthy snacks, milk and water in the morning, mid afternoon and at 3.30pm.
 No cooking facilities available on site.

 What to Expect, When?